AES: Expanding Environmental Education and Restoring Wetlands

 Project Overview

-Launched in 2022, AES’ Coastal Enhancement Program is a multi-year, voluntary environmental benefits program in which AES partners with stakeholders to advance shared objectives of restoring local wetlands and improving access to environmental education opportunities for disadvantaged communities.
+AES’ Coastal Enhancement Program is a multi-year, voluntary environmental-benefits program in which AES partners with stakeholders to advance shared objectives of restoring local wetlands and improving access to environmental education opportunities for disadvantaged communities.

 The main goals of the AES’ Coastal Enhancement Program are to:

-1. Restore and improve access to wetlands and other coastal environments for this and future generations.
+• restore and improve access to wetlands and other coastal environments for this and future generations

 Implementation

-Project Team: Corporate Affairs & Impact, Ethics & Compliance, Local Leadership Team in California, Environmental, Health, & Safety
+Project Team: Corporate Affairs & Impact, Ethics & Compliance, Local Leadership Team in California, Environmental, Health and Safety

 In 2022, AES launched the Coastal Enhancement Program as part of the extension of its plants’ operations in California in addition to existing mandatory environmental mitigation activities.
-The first phase of the $1.5 million voluntary environmental benefits program partnered with the multi-agency Los Cerritos Wetlands Authority and environmental nonprofits, TreePeople and the Bolsa Chica Conservancy, to restore wetlands and expand environmental education opportunities for local communities in Southern California.
+The first phase of the $1.5 million voluntary environmental benefits program partnered with the multi-agency Los Cerritos Wetlands Authority, as well as environmental nonprofits, TreePeople and the Bolsa Chica Conservancy, to restore wetlands and expand environmental education opportunities for local communities in Southern California.

 Through engagement with local communities, government, and program partners, AES identified key activities to ensure that the grant program would advance shared objectives in disadvantaged communities that historically do not benefit from these types of programs and are most vulnerable to the impacts of climate change.
 AES co-designed the program with its partners and stakeholders with flexibility and equity in mind to address some of the community’s pressing challenges, in alignment with the company’s values and global social impact framework.